Tariff Watch

 Category H arrives

-The first multi-source products move from Category C into the new Category H, priced from sales data and updated quarterly (next change June 2026).
-Community Pharmacy England objected to the timing, warning it adds uncertainty to an already fragile supply chain — so expect early volatility as the list grows.
+The first products are listed under the new Category H, a separate Part VIIIA category priced from sales data and updated quarterly (next change June 2026).
+Community Pharmacy England objected to the timing, warning it adds uncertainty to an already fragile supply chain, so expect early volatility as the list grows.

 From 2024 · ongoing

-Category A reimbursement is transitioning from monthly supplier-list pricing to a quarterly basis driven by price-per-unit sales and volume data — smoothing some month-to-month noise but lagging the market by a quarter.
+Category A reimbursement is under reform from monthly supplier-list pricing towards a quarterly basis driven by price-per-unit sales and volume data, which would smooth some month-to-month noise but lag the market by a quarter.

 Direction of travel